Xabaril/BeatPulse/doc/beatpulse.md

 With this filter, only requests with the **api-key** query string parameter can get results, http://your-server/health?api-key=api-key-secret.

 You can create your custom **IBeatPulseAuthenticationFilter** filters by creating a new implementation and registering it in the service collection.

+Below you have a custom authentication filter that verifies a header to authenticate the request:

 ```csharp
     public class HeaderValueAuthenticationFilter : IBeatPulseAuthenticationFilter